pvaduva/auto_test/CGCSAuto/doc/bestpractice.rst

      * Default value: None Pass this param to applicable CLI commands ran by the keyword
    * auth_info (dict):

-     * Optional if all CLIs used in the keyword has to be run by admin. i.e., keyword can hardcode Tenant.ADMIN to run all the CLI
+     * Optional if all CLIs used in the keyword has to be run by admin. i.e., keyword can hardcode Tenant.get('admin') to run all the CLI
      * Mandatory if any CLI(s) used in the keyword should be run by a tenant.

 Other Conventions